 15. Disputes and Arbitration

 In the event of a disagreements between players, concerning stuns, tags, safe zones, etc., the involved parties are encouraged to to reach a resolution themselves.
-If an agreement cannot be reached, all parties should contact the UW HvZT officers to request arbitration.
+If an agreement cannot be reached, all parties should contact the UW HvZT officers via Discord to request arbitration.
 Please include the names (or descriptions, if names are not available) of those involved and a detailed description of the incident.
 Remain civil and courteous at all times.
+If immediate assistance is required, you are more than welcome to DM an officer an ask for assistance,

 16. Player Conduct